nfagerlund/terraform/website/docs/cli/state/index.html.md

   want to bring it under management using a completely different Terraform configuration (in which case you would subsequently use `terraform import` in a different working directory to bring the resource into its new home).

+    Note that if you use this and don't subsequently delete the resource from the configuration, Terraform will create a new resource to take its place during the next apply.

 ## Changing Providers